Ukraine’s growing video game industry caught in Russian attacks

 4A, which is working on the next installment in the Metro series after 2019’s Metro Exodus, as well as a new intellectual property, isn’t the only game maker that has a studio in Ukraine.
 Several franchises, including S.T.A.L.K.E.R., Cossacks, and Warface originated in that country.

 N-iX Game and VR Studio has done work with Wargaming, Pardox, and Supermassive Games.
 Vostok Games developed the battle royale Fear the Wolves and the soon-to-shut-down Survarium.
-And Frogwares has seen notable success with its Adventures of Sherlock Holmes series, selling more than 7 million copies as of 2107 (more recent figures are not available).
+And Frogwares has seen notable success with its Adventures of Sherlock Holmes series, selling more than seven million copies as of 2107 (more recent figures are not available).

 Ubisoft also has a division in Kyiv, which it describes as “one of [its] biggest studios.”
 The team there has worked on several key franchises, including Tom Clancy’s Ghost Recon, Assassin’s Creed, Far Cry, Watch Dogs, and Trials.
 (Among its current job openings is the role of Senior Narrative Designer for the upcoming Avatar: Frontiers of Pandora.)
 Like 4A, Ubisoft says it is monitoring the situation and has “already implemented several measures to help keep our teams in Ukraine safe.”